pubgplayer-06/pdf-question-answring/README.md

 bert+lstm:
 here i had taken the output of bert and given it to a bidirectional LSTM.

 Then for deploying , I had Created and activated the virtual environment:

 conda create --name pdfqa_env python=3.8
 conda activate pdfqa_env

 Install the necessary packages:

 pip install streamlit transformers pytesseract fitz

-Open a terminal or command prompt in the environment, and run:
+Open a terminal or command prompt in the environment created, and run:
  streamlit run app.py --server.fileWatcherType none

 This will open the website.Make sure that model saved by running main.ipyb must be in the same directory as app.py